CSC-DPR/eopf-cpm/docs/source/developer-guide/accessor_impl.rst

 All accessors/stores must implement the EOProductStore interface.
 For read only stores you can instead implement the EOReadOnlyStore.

-See their documentation for more details : :obj:`eopf.product.core.eo_abstract.EOAbstract`
+See their documentation for more details : :py:class:`~eopf.product.core.eo_abstract.EOAbstract`

 Accessor : correspondence with SAFE json mapping